vpkc-2/CS451-2021-project/README.md

 The restrictions for the C/C++ template also apply here.
 The difference is that you are only allowed to place your source code under `src/main/java/cs451`.

 ## Interface
 The templates provided come with a command line interface (CLI) that you should use in your deliverables.
 The implementation for the CLI is given to you for convenience.
-You are allowed to make any modifications to it, as long as it complies to the specification.
+It is only for guidance, and you should not consider it complete by any means.
+You are encouraged to make any modifications to it, as long as it complies to the specification.
+You are also encouraged to test your code with different test cases and to stress test its performance in whatever way suits you.

 The supported arguments are:
 ```sh